 7 Interview red flags to spot when hiring the best candidates

 Hiring the right candidate is a crucial step for any organization, but interviews can sometimes feel like a guessing game.
 Resumes may look polished, but the interview reveals the true story.
 Knowing what to watch for can save you from costly hiring mistakes.
-Here’s a guide to identifying seven interview red flags—and tips to ensure you hire the best fit for your team.
+This guide covers seven interview red flags—and tips to ensure you hire the best fit for your team.

 If a candidate’s responses feel more like a magic trick than a straight answer, it is time to take a closer look.
 Watch out for: